 Debts sent to collection agencies will remain on your credit report for about six years.

-The Financial Consumer Agency of Canada (FCAC) says that Equifax will count that record from the date the debt is sent to an agency, while TransUnion counts it from the date the debt became delinquent (i.e. when you missed your payment due date).
+Equifax claims it will count that record from the date of your last payment, while TransUnion counts it from the date the debt became delinquent (i.e. when you missed your payment due date).

 This could make a significant difference, as many creditors attempt to collect debts in-house for up to six months before assigning the debt to an agency.

-Collection accounts can really hurt your credit and will impact your scores as soon as it’s registered on your credit report by the creditor and/or collection agency.
+Collection accounts can really hurt your credit and will impact your scores as soon as they are registered on your credit report by the creditor and/or collection agency.

 How to deal with debts in collections